javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/2-declare-variables/solution.md

 Note, we could use a shorter name `planet`, but it might be not obvious what planet it refers to.
 It's nice to be more verbose.
 At least until the variable isNotTooLong.

-Second, the name of the current visitor:
+## The name of the current visitor

 ```js
 let currentUserName = "John";